Preschool + Kindergarten

-We integrate various enrichment areas into every day: letters, numbers, sensory awareness skills, music, and art are some examples.
+We integrate various enrichment areas into every day: social-emotional learning, letters, numbers, sensory awareness skills, music, and art are some examples.
 All of these concepts are presented playfully through rhymes, songs, movement, hands-on materials, and colorful games.
 Enrichment areas are designed to ensure that your child develops the specific skills necessary to participate successfully in the next step of their education.

 Kindergarten (ages 5-6)

 The term ‘Kindergarten’ in American English equals the German term ‘Vorschule’ (ages 5-6).

 Our kindergarten serves as a bridge between preschool and elementary school and combines aspects of both.
 Kindergartners have a more structured schedule with allocated times for specific subjects, for example German, math, art, science, and social studies.
 All subjects are taught by their homeroom teacher exclusively in the target language.
 German is both the language of instruction as well as the basis for acquiring first writing and reading skills.
 Additionally, children have English as a subject.

 We continue to support each student’s social and emotional growth and encourage children to take on greater responsibility, for example for materials, assignments, and their behavior toward others.
 The intense focus on the German language and their social-emotional development prepares students for a successful start in our elementary school program.